 “Rich” and “gleaming” (Washington Post) are a few words used to describe the voice of American baritone Trevor Scheunemann.

-Trevor Scheunemann begins the 2014 – 2015 season at the Washington National Opera as Marcello in a new production of La bohème.
-He also returns to the Metropolitan Opera as Morales in Carmen and Silvano in un ballo in maschera.
-In the summer of 2015, Mr. Scheunemann debuts at Teatro Municipal de Santiago as Sharpless in Madama Butterfly.
-He recently debuted the Montreal Symphony and Kent Nagano in Orff’s . . .
-Carmina Burana and in Bernstein’s A Quiet Place.
-Mr. Scheunemann returned to the Metropolitan Opera in productions of The Enchanted Island, Andrea Chenier, and La bohème in the 2013 – 2014 season.
-He was also seen at Opéra de Monte Carlo in his role debut as Donner in Das Rheingold and as Belcore in L’elisir d’amore with Baltimore Concert Opera.
+In the 2015-2016 season, Trevor Scheunemann makes his Atlanta Opera debut as Marcello in La bohème.
+He will also be seen with the Metropolitan Opera in their Rising Stars Tour in concert across the United States.
+Last season he was seen at the Washington National Opera as Marcello in a new production of La bohème.
+He also returned to the Metropolitan Opera as Morales in Carmen and Silvano in un ballo in maschera . . . .
+In the summer of 2015, Mr. Scheunemann debuted at Teatro Municipal de Santiago as Sharpless in Madama Butterfly.
+He also debuted the Montreal Symphony and Kent Nagano in Orff’s Carmina Burana and in Bernstein’s A Quiet Place.

-In the 2012 – 2013 season, Trevor Scheunemann returned to the Metropolitan Opera as Silvano in the new production of Un ballo in maschera under Fabio Luisi, which was also an HD simulcast.
-Also at the MET, he reprised his role of Morales in Carmen and covered Marullo in the new production of Rigoletto.
-Last season, Mr. Scheunemann returned to the San Francisco Opera as Joe in the world premiere of Heart of a Soldier and Opéra National de Bordeaux as Count Almaviva in Le nozze di Figaro.
+In recent seasons, he appeared at Opéra de Monte Carlo in his role debut as Donner in Das Rheingold, Belcore in L’elisir d’amore with Baltimore Concert Opera, and the Metropolitan Opera as Silvano in the new production of Un ballo in maschera under Fabio Luisi, which was also an HD simulcast.
+He was seen at the San Francisco Opera as Joe in the world premiere of Heart of a Soldier and Opéra National de Bordeaux as Count Almaviva in Le nozze di Figaro.
 Additionally, he debuted at Théâtre du Capitole in Toulouse as Sharpless in Madama Butterfly to great acclaim.

 from the Richard Tucker Foundation in 2006.